dynamsoft-docs/code-parser-docs/_includes/release-notes/product-highlight-2.0.0.md

-* `DynamsoftCodeParser` SDK has been revamped to integrate with `DynamsoftCaptureVision (DCV)` architecture, which is newly established to aggregate the features of functional products powered by Dynamsoft.
-The features are designed to be pluggable, customizable and interactable.
-In addition, the functional products share the computation so that their processing speed is much higher than working individually.
+* The `DynamsoftCodeParser` SDK has been revamped to integrate with the newly established [`DynamsoftCaptureVision (DCV)`](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html) architecture.
-* Added C++ Edition.
-With this new edition, developers can effortlessly integrate code parsing capabilities into their C++ applications.
+* Introduces the C++ edition which allows developers to effortlessly integrate code parsing capabilities into their C++ applications.
-* Added supports to parse following code types:
+* The definition of a code type is now associated with a specific coding standard.
+These are the supported code types in version 2.0.0:
   * [MRTD_TD1_ID]({{ site.code_types }}mrtd.html)
   * [MRTD_TD2_ID]({{ site.code_types }}mrtd.html)
   * [MRTD_TD2_VISA]({{ site.code_types }}mrtd.html)